MattScheffler/AstroPage/README.md

 # AstroPage
 Hosted here: [ astropage.neocities.org ](http://astropage.neocities.org/)

-A few html pages and a css for general astrophysics information and links.
+A website for general astrophysics information and resources.

 Meant more for a general audience that is interested in astrophysics but is unfamiliar with the field.